LoopKit/loopdocs/docs/loop-3/features.md

     * Apple limits how many push notifications (used by this feature) can be received on an iOS device
     * If the system feels too many are being sent, it may begin to throttle notifications
-    * There is not a published limit, but consider limiting it to 1 per hour
+    * There is no published limit, but consider limiting it to 1 per hour
     * When on cellular data, there may be further limitations to protect your data usage

 ## New with Loop 3

- The Loop 3 app, building off work by Tidepool and DIY contributors, provides a major upgrade in user safety, user experience and user interface with the same great Loop algorithm..
+ The Loop 3 app, building off work by Tidepool and DIY contributors, provides a major upgrade in user safety, user experience, and user interface with the same great Loop algorithm.

  Here are some highlights: